What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Detecting Gender Pronouns

 \subsubsection{Highly Mentioned Users.}

-As we saw in the experiments above, using the feature set of highly mentioned users alone achieves a non-negligible improvement over the baselines in both experiments.
-As such, we explore whether there is a link between gender pronoun disclosure and the gender pronoun categories of the 1,000 highly mentioned users.
-To this end, we first check if the 1,000 highly mentioned users belong to any gender pronoun group.
+Since using the feature set of highly mentioned users alone achieves a non-negligible improvement over the baselines in both experiments, we further explore whether there is a link between gender pronoun disclosure and the gender pronoun categories of the 1K highly mentioned users.
+To this end, we first check if the 1K highly mentioned users belong to any gender pronoun group.
 12\% of the highly mentioned users have gender pronouns (\textit{she} series: 6\%, \textit{he} series: 4\%, and non-binary: 2\%).
 We then compute the relative frequency of them getting mentioned by GP users as opposed to NP users.
 The result is depicted in Fig \ref{fig:rq2_mentions}.
 Across the board, all highly mentioned GP users are mentioned significantly more by GP users (Mann-Whitney U test, $p<0.001)$.
 These differences are also significant across all four groups of users using a Kruskal-Wallis H test ($p<0.001$).
 Highly mentioned users who use non-binary pronouns, in particular, are 10 times more likely to be mentioned by GP users than by NP users ($p<0.001$).